google/oboe/docs/FullGuide.md

             streamBuilder.setDataCallback(this);
         }
     private:
-        // application data
+        // application data goes here
-        Oscillator* oscillator_;
     }

 Note that the callback must be registered on the stream with `setDataCallback`.
-Any application-specific data (such as `oscillator_` in this case) can be included within the class itself.
+Any application-specific data can be included within the class itself.

 The callback function should not perform a read or write on the stream that invoked it.
 If the callback belongs to an input stream, your code should process the data that is supplied in the audioData buffer (specified as the second argument).
 If the callback belongs to an output stream, your code should place data into the buffer.